 The posterior longitudinal ligament

 - The middle column of the Denis spinal injury model consists of the back half of the vertebral body and disc, plus the posterior longitudinal ligament.
-As opposed to anterior or front, the posterior longitudinal ligament is beyond the vertebrae.
-This is a very strong stabilizing ligament the runs from the Axis (C2) to the posterior surface to the back of the sacrum.
+As opposed to the anterior or front, the posterior longitudinal ligament is beyond the vertebrae.
+This is a very strong stabilizing ligament that runs from the Axis (C2) to the posterior surface to the back of the sacrum.